Portfolio Advice for Freshman from Bruce Maddocks, CVPA Studio Art Foundations Director

 - any materials, any media, any purposes

-- while we do not require any observational drawings in a portfolio (meaning drawings done from a subject that is directly in front of your nose), they are marvelous to see; if you have them, consider them seriously as portfolio pieces – they tend to require patience, they tend to require confidence and they tend to be done under tutelage.
+- We do not require any observational drawings in a portfolio (meaning drawings done from life), but they are great to see; if you have them, consider them seriously as portfolio pieces. – they tend to require patience, they tend to require confidence and they tend to be done under tutelage.
 If you do not have them, don’t fret!
 There are many other ways of making art that demonstrate patience and confidence.

-- please use the capacity of SlideRoom to provide us with information about your work: the title (if there is one); the date completed; the size; the materials; and, if a piece was a school assignment, please feel free to give us an idea of that assignment's purpose and specifications.
+- Make sure to use the capacity of SlideRoom to provide us with information about your work: the title (if there is one); the date completed; the size; the materials; and, if a piece was a school assignment, please give us an idea of that assignment's purpose and specifications.

-- in the end, please consider your portfolio, collectively, as a work of original art in its own right; no matter what kind advice friends, family and teachers might give you, it is critical to make your own choices of what to include or omit and to stand behind your decisions.
+- Consider your portfolio as a whole and a work of original art in its own right; no matter what kind advice friends, family and teachers might give you, it is critical to make your own choices of what to include or omit and to stand behind your decisions.